Music Legend Dead at 74

 The mayor of Middlesbrough paid tribute to the musician following news of his death.
 “Chris was an incredibly talented musician, and a much loved son of Middlesbrough,” the mayor said.
 “Driving Home for Christmas has been and will always be a much loved soundtrack for Teessiders making their way home at this time of year.”

-Tributes highlighted Rea’s deep connection to his birthplace and the pride the community took in his achievements.
+Tributes highlighted Rea’s deep connection to his birthplace and the community’s pride in his achievements.

 Rea is survived by his wife Joan, whom he met when he was young, and their two daughters.
 His family worked in the ice cream business in Middlesbrough, a detail that became part of his personal story and connected him to his Italian heritage.